calinburloiu/couchdoop/README.md

 ### Couchbase as Hadoop OutputFormat ###

-You can write documents to Couchbase by using [`CouchbaseOutputFormat`](/blob/master/src/main/java/com/avira/couchdoop/exp/CouchbaseOutputFormat.java).
-Check [`CouchbaseExporter`](/blob/master/src/main/java/com/avira/couchdoop/exp/CouchbaseExporter.java) class as an example of how to configure a job with `CouchbaseOutputFormat`.
+You can write documents to Couchbase by using [`CouchbaseOutputFormat`](/src/main/java/com/avira/couchdoop/exp/CouchbaseOutputFormat.java).
+Check [`CouchbaseExporter`](/src/main/java/com/avira/couchdoop/exp/CouchbaseExporter.java) class as an example of how to configure a job with `CouchbaseOutputFormat`.

-Then, you can write a Mapper which outputs Couchbase document IDs as keys and instances of `CouchbaseAction` as values.
-A `CouchbaseAction` instance associates a Couchbase document value with a store operation, so for each value stored you can tell Couchdoop if you want to use `set`, `add`, `replace`, `append`, `prepend` or `delete`.
+In order to write data to Couchbase you must write a Mapper which outputs Couchbase document IDs as keys and instances of `CouchbaseAction` as values.
+A `CouchbaseAction` instance associates a Couchbase document value with a store operation, so for each value you want to store you can tell Couchdoop if you want to use `set`, `add`, `replace`, `append`, `prepend` or `delete`.

 ### Updating documents from Couchbase with Hadoop ###

-Couchbase existing documents can be update by using other data from Hadoop storage.
-In order to do this you must configure the job to use `CouchbaseOutputFormat` and extend class [`CouchbaseUpdateMapper`](/blob/master/src/main/java/com/avira/couchdoop/update/CouchbaseUpdateMapper.java) and whatever `InputFormat` you want. `transform` and `merge` abstract methods need to be implemented:
+Couchbase existing documents can be updated by using other data from Hadoop storage.
+In order to do this you must configure the job to use `CouchbaseOutputFormat` and extend class [`CouchbaseUpdateMapper`](/src/main/java/com/avira/couchdoop/update/CouchbaseUpdateMapper.java).
+You can use whatever `InputFormat` you want.
+The following abstract methods need to be implemented:

-* `transform` method receives the key and the value from the Hadoop storage and extracts from it a Couchbase key, which will be used to get an existing document from Couchbase, and a generic value, `hadoopData`, which contains will be merged with the existing Couchbase document in order to create a new document.
+* `transform` method receives the key and the value from the Hadoop storage and extracts from it a Couchbase key, which will be used to get an existing document from Couchbase, and a generic value, `hadoopData`, which will be merged with the existing Couchbase document in order to create a new document.
-* `merge` method computes a new Couchbase document by using a value extracted from Hadoop storage and an existing Couchbase document value.
+* `merge` method computes a new Couchbase document by using a value extracted from Hadoop storage and an existing Couchbase document.

 Running on CDH5
 ---------------